 Once the breasts are cooked through, remove the Romano chicken from the skillet and place on a cooling rack that is set over paper towels.
 Allow to cool for 5 minutes before serving.

-A side salad and bread is always a good idea, but at the Cheesecake Factory it is served with spaghetti noodles in a creamy tomato sauce.
-For that all you need is:
+The Cheesecake Factory serves it with spaghetti noodles in a creamy tomato sauce.
+To make that, all you need is:

 - 1 pound of spaghetti noodles